snorlax19/SC-300/README.md

 ### Configure and manage an Azure AD tenant
 * Configure and manage Azure AD roles
 * Configure delegation by using administrative units
+  * Requires typically a owener of the group.
 * Analyze Azure AD role permissions
+  * Auth admin, Security Admin, User Admin, Global Admin - Permissions, scopes, limitations and least privilge.
 * Configure and manage custom domains
+  * Veryfing DNS domain with MX and TXT -> Set to primary
+  * A vs AAAA
+  * CNAME
 * Configure tenant-wide settings

 ### Create, configure, and manage Azure AD identities